Call Today to Get Started With Your Visa!

 Adjusting Status

-1. Step One: File an Immigrant Visa Petition and Change of Status Petition
+Step One: File an Immigrant Visa Petition and Change of Status Petition

 Much like consular processing, an applicant seeking to change his or her status must have their U.S. citizen parent submit immigration petition Form I-130, Petition for Alien Relative to the USCIS in order to stay permanently in the United States.

 Unlike consular processing, Form I-485, Application to Register Permanent Residence or Adjust Status must also be filed after the immigrant visa petition is approved or at the same time as the immigrant visa petition.
-Only immediate relatives to U.S. citizens, including children, are permitted to submit Form I-485 at the same time as the immigration petition.
+Only immediate relatives of U.S. citizens, including children, are permitted to submit Form I-485 at the same time as the immigration petition.

-2. Step Two: Submit Supporting and Identifying Documentation
+Step Two: Submit Supporting and Identifying Documentation

 When submitting Form I-130 and Form I-485 to adjust status, the child must submit other supporting identifying documentation, including: